sebastienros/fluid/README.md

 ### White-listing specific members

-This will only allow the specied fields or properties to be read from a template.
+This will only allow the specific fields or properties to be read from a template.

 ```csharp
 TemplateContext.GlobalMemberAccessStrategy.Register<Person>("Firstname", "Lastname");